alberto-ruiz/Developing-Data-Products/README.md

 # Developing-Data-Products

-This repository includ material for curse developing data products
+This repository includ presentation for curse developing data products